Henry J. Prominski

 Henry J. Prominski (September 4, 1929 – April 1, 2006) was an American politician.
 He served as a Republican member for the 86th district of the Florida House of Representatives.

 Life and career

 Prominski was born in New Brunswick, New Jersey.
 He attended the University of Pennsylvania, the University of Miami School of Law and McGill University.

 In 1966, Prominski was elected to the Florida House of Representatives.
-The next year, he was elected as the first representative for the newly-established 86th district of the Florida House of Representatives.
+The next year, he was elected as the first representative for the newly established 86th district.
 He served until 1970, when he was succeeded by Jon C. Thomas.

 Prominski died in April 2006, at the age of 76.